Everyday Reading Opportunities

 Reading opportunities are everywhere you go.
 While riding in the car/bus/train, for example, encourage your kids to spot words and letters (on billboards, store signs, etc.), turning it into a game ("Who'll be the first to find a letter B?").

 While shopping, ask your preschooler to "read" pictures on boxes and tell you about them.
 Point out the difference between the words and the pictures on the boxes.
 Encourage older kids to tell you what's on the shopping list.

 Turn Daily Routines into Reading Moments

 Even daily tasks like cooking can provide reading moments.
 You can read recipes aloud to younger kids, and older kids can assist you as you cook by telling you how much flour to measure.
-Give your child a catalog to read while you sort through the mail.
+Give your child a magazine to read while you sort through the mail.